Politicians pushing crooks into police service to protect their interests - Criminologist

 Politicians, groups pushing their people into police service

-Criminologist, Dr. Jones Opoku Ware has attributed the seeming decline of professionalism amongst some policemen in the country, to what he terms as ‘bad recruitment practices’ in the Ghana Police Service.
+A criminologist, Dr. Jones Opoku Ware, has attributed the seeming decline of professionalism amongst some policemen in the country, to what he terms as ‘bad recruitment practices’ in the Ghana Police Service.

 He believes these bad recruitment practices are masterminded by politicians and groups with personal interests which they try to push through individuals they work out positions in the police service for.